tatendakutadza/tatendakutadza/README.md

 ###

 ✨ Creating bugs since 2015
-\n📚 I'm currently learning about Data Analytics
+<br>📚 I'm currently learning about Data Analytics
-\n🎲 Fun fact: I draw and play the guitar in my free time
+<br>🎲 Fun fact: I draw and play the guitar in my free time
-\n🎯 Goals:
+<br>🎯 Goals:
-	 \n1.
+	 <br>1.
 Build an AI Program
-	 \n2.
+	 <br>2.
 Get better at Data Analysis
-	 \n3.
+	 <br>3.
 Contribute more on GitHub
-	 \n4.
+	 <br>4.
 Get a programming remote job in 2025

 ###